AEADataEditor/replication-template-development/REPLICATION.md

 # [MC number] [Manuscript Title] Validation and Replication results

 > INSTRUCTIONS: Once you've read these instructions, DELETE THESE AND SIMILAR LINES.
+Also delete lines that include "{{  SOME-TEXT }}".

-> In the above title, replace [Manuscript Title] with the actual title of the paper, and [MC number] with the Manuscript Central number (e.g., AEJPol-2017-0097)
+> INSTRUCTIONS: In the above title, replace [Manuscript Title] with the actual title of the paper, and [MC number] with the Manuscript Central number (e.g., AEJPol-2017-0097)

-> Go through the steps to download and attempt a replication.
+> INSTRUCTIONS: Go through the steps to download and attempt a replication.
 Document your steps here, the errors generated, and the steps you took to alleviate those errors.

+> INSTRUCTIONS: Leave these lines here:

 > Some useful links:
 > - [Official Data and Code Availability Policy](https://www.aeaweb.org/journals/policies/data-code)